huangc/ThaGA/README.md

 ## Workflow description:
 1. Identfy haplovars to the sample with regards to the region of interest on the reference genome.
 2. Retrieve and denovo assembly of haplovar contigs and scaffolds.
-3. InDel fingerprinting of haplovar contigs for secondary validation (besides SNP fingerprinting in step1).
+3. Deletion fingerprinting (DFP) of haplovar contigs for secondary validation (besides SNP fingerprinting in step1).
 4. Mix and match of SNP/InDel fingerprint-validated haplovar reads and scaffolds for denovo assembly of haplovar superscaffolds.
 5. (Optional) rfguided assembly of haplovar superscaffolds into haplovar pseudomolecule with [multiple] reference genomes.
 6. rfguided assembly of sample reads/scaffolds using haplovar superscafffolds/pseudomolecule as reference.